Celcuity Earnings and Growth Analysis : Stock market Insights & financial analysis

 Earnings results for Celcuity (NASDAQ:CELC)

-Celcuity last posted its quarterly earnings data on May 9th, 2021.
-The reported ($0.21) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.20) by $0.01.
+Celcuity last issued its earnings results on May 9th, 2021.
+The reported ($0.21) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.20) by $0.01.
 Celcuity has generated ($0.92) earnings per share over the last year.
-Celcuity has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Thursday, June 3rd, 2021 based off prior year’s report dates.
+Celcuity has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Thursday, June 10th, 2021 based off prior year’s report dates.

 Analyst Opinion on Celcuity (NASDAQ:CELC)